 The best option for most people is to file a lawsuit in federal court and join the MDL.
 An MDL makes it possible to pursue a court award or settlement without having to collect a wealth of evidence to prove your individual case.
 This is because there is already existing expert testimony and reports showing a causal link between non-Hodgkin’s lymphoma and glyphosate-based weed killers.

-The plaintiffs in these cases walked away with large awards for both compensatory damages and punitive damages.
-While this does not have a direct effect on other plaintiffs in the MDL, it could trigger settlement negotiations.
+The plaintiffs in these cases walked away with large awards for compensatory and punitive damages.
+While this does not directly affect other plaintiffs in the MDL, it could trigger settlement negotiations.

 Thousands of Roundup cancer lawsuits have been filed because of the link between exposure to glyphosate chemicals and their terrible impacts on human health.
 When negligent companies produce dangerous products, consumers who have, been impacted have a legal right to pursue compensation for the harm that has been caused.